 Start by searching online to find the nearest officer recruiter for the branch of the military you would like to serve in.
 Tell them you are interested in becoming a Chaplain and they will begin processing your application.
 For more information about completing your Master of Divinity requirement at Evangelical Seminary and to learn about scholarship opportunities that would available to you, please email Dr. Bruce Farrell, Chaplain (Col. Ret).

 Yes, in most settings a Military Chaplain can pray in Jesus’s name.
 In a Christian worship service or in a counseling session it can absolutely be appropriate.
 On occasions when Chaplains are asked to pray in command settings where attendance is required, some creative discretion can be wise.
 This is where training at a good seminary can make a difference in giving you the ability to discern wisely.

 All branches of the military provide Chaplain Assistants (Religious Program Specialists) to work with their Chaplains.
 As Chaplains are non-combatants, the Chaplain Assistant serves as the bodyguard for the Chaplain as well as having other assigned duties.

 Chaplain Candidates pursue theological training at an accredited seminary of their choice (the “gold standard” of accreditation being the ATS), but, in addition, the military has its own schools to train chaplains in their military roles as chaplains.
 A major military chaplain school is at Fort Jackson in Columbia, South Carolina.
 The schooling is about three months long and can usually be done in phases.
-Our school, Evangelical Seminary, offers an ATS-accredited Master of Divinity degree as well as scholarships for Chaplain Candidates to cover the theological portion of your training.
+Our school, Evangelical Seminary, offers an ATS-accredited Master of Divinity degree to cover the theological portion of your training.